 Emily looked down at Earthstar, who sat quietly in her palm.
 “They’re the only mushrooms that move.
 Earthstars.
 I’ve read about them.”
 Emily then bent low and carefully set Earthstar on the grass by the trail, out of harm’s way.

-“Maybe it’s on ‘walkabout,’” Lillie suggested, inspired by the thought of travel.
+“Maybe it’s on ‘walkabout,’” Lillie suggested, inspired by the thought of travel and thinking of the Australian term for a long walking journey of discovery.

 “You mean floatabout!”
 Marcus laughed.
 “If it came all the way from Australia it’d have to float across the Pacific Ocean!”